Janc-CPU/Test_Integration_Repo/README.md

-## This is sample repository to showcase the GitHub integration capabilities of IBM Cloud Pak for Data
+## This is a sample repository to showcase the GitHub integration capabilities of IBM Cloud Pak for Data